mattermost/docs/source/scale/high-availability-cluster.rst

 .. note::

   Back up your Mattermost database and file storage locations before configuring high availability.
-For more information about backing up, see :doc:`../deploy/backup-disaster-recovery`.
+For more information about backing up, see the  :doc:`back up Mattermost server documentation </deploy/back-up-mattermost-server>` documentation.

 1. Set up a new Mattermost server by following one of our **Install Guides**.
 This server must use an identical copy of the configuration file, ``config.json``.
 Verify the servers are functioning by hitting each independent server through its private IP address.
 2. Modify the ``config.json`` files on both servers to add ``ClusterSettings``.
 See the :ref:`high availability configuration settings <configure/environment-configuration-settings:high availability>` documentation for details.